ColdIQ's Cold Email Guide: Outbound Secrets

 The best cold email campaigns include most of these elements:

-- A segmented list of prospects who could genuinely benefit from your solution.
+• A verified list of prospects who could genuinely benefit from your solution.

-- Short but punchy copywriting that highlights our value proposition.
+• Short but punchy copywriting that highlights their pains and our solution.

 Chapter 1 | Generate a prospect’s account list